Yikuan-Yan/Rayleigh-Benard-convection/README.md

-This repository is designed for numerical simulation for Rayleigh-Benard convection:
-"Uniformly and gently heat the bottom of a container containing a suspension of powder in oil (e.g. mica powder in silicon oil), cell-like structures may form.
-Explain and investigate this phenomenon."
-The codes are builded with LBM(Lattice Bolzmann Method).
+A numerical study of Rayleigh-Bénard convection using the Lattice Boltzmann Method (LBM).
+Under controlled heating of a particle–fluid suspension (e.g., mica powder in silicone oil), cell-like convection patterns emerge.
+This repository provides tools to simulate and visualize these patterns in 2D and 3D.
 The codes takes these parameters as independent parameters:
 - Experimental Parameters: size of container, height of liquid layer, temperature difference
 - Simulation Parameters: number of simulation grids, simulation time interval, LBM relaxation time
 - Fluid Properties: Viscosity, Thermal diffusivity